I've got background app refresh turned on, and I still have burned 2% of the battery in eight hours.

 You are up to speed.

-I mean, it's just near impossible.
+But trying to reach the low information crowd, I mean, it's just near impossible.

-But I don't know how you I don't know of a presidential lie more damaging, more powerful, and more brazenly blatant than this one, because this was repeated.
+But I don't know how you, I don't know of a presidential lie more damaging, more powerful, and more brazenly blatant than this one, because this was repeated.

 And this had a singular intention, and that was to deceive.

-This was this was a bad lie.
+This was a bad lie.

 This wasn't one of those good lies they said that Clinton did that spared people's feelings and all of that.